NCEAS/eml/docs/eml-semantic-annotation-primer.md

 ### Glossary

+<a name="glossary-dereference"></a>
+**dereference**  definition here

+<a name="glossary-knowledge-graph"></a>
+**knowledge graph**  definition here

 <a name="glossary-ontology"></a>
 **ontology**: A knowledge *graph* representation of a set of terms, including their names, and descriptions of the categories, properties, and relationships among those terms.

+<a name="glossary-pointer"></a>
+**pointer**  definition here

 <a name="glossary-rdf"></a>
 **Resource Description Framework (RDF)**:A family of World Wide Web Consortium (W3C) recommendations that enable the encoding, exchange, and reuse of structured metadata.
 The RDF data model employs semantic triples composed of a subject, predicate, and object to share and integrate data across different applications and communities through the Web.

-<a name="glossary-uri"></a>
-**uniform resource identifier (URI)**: A string of characters that unambiguously identifies a particular resource.
-For semantic annotations, the components of semantic triples are ideally HTTP URIs that resolve and describe precise definitions and relationships to other terms, using Web technology.

-<a name="glossary-pointer"></a>
-**Pointer**  definition here

-<a name="glossary-knowledge-graph"></a>
-**knowledge graph**  definition here

-<a name="glossary-dereference"></a>
-**dereference**  definition here

-<a name="glossary-subclass"></a>
-**subclasss**  definition here

 <a name="glossary-semantic-statement"></a>
 **semantic statement**  definition here

 <a name="glossary-resolve"></a>
 **resolve**  definition here

+<a name="glossary-subclass"></a>
+**subclass**  definition here

+<a name="glossary-uri"></a>
+**uniform resource identifier (URI)**: A string of characters that unambiguously identifies a particular resource.
+For semantic annotations, the components of semantic triples are ideally HTTP URIs that resolve and describe precise definitions and relationships to other terms, using Web technology.

 <a name="external-vocabularies"></a>